furkannturkmen/LLMs-from-Scratch/README.md

 ## Running

 Nothing fancy.
-Each notebook is standalone.
+Each notebook is self sufficent.